medialab/scholarScape/README.rst

 How to install scholarScape
 ===========================

-The first two steps (starred one) are designed for a Debian based distribution as they involve installing packages (MongoDB and Scrapy) with apt-get.
+The first two steps (starred ones) are designed for a Debian based distribution as they involve installing packages (MongoDB and Scrapy) with apt-get.
 However MongoDB has a package in other distributions and you can install Scrapy from the sources.
 See in the "Read More" section the links to the install pages of these softwares.

 The last steps should not be specific to any version of Linux.